maral96/CIFAR10_SC/README.md

-Training a CNN from scratch for classifying CIFAR10 with accuracy above 0.89
+This is  Tensorflow.keras implementation of a CNN model to classify CIFAR10 images with accuracy above 0.89.